Home » Singapore » Tickets for National Museum of Singapore

 Cost of the National Museum of Singapore tickets

-National Museum of Singapore entry tickets cost S$15 for all visitors between 7 to 59 years.
+Tickets for National Museum of Singapore cost US$8 for adults aged between seven and 59 years.

 Tickets for the National Museum of Singapore